- Type of Publication: Guideline

 are at the appropriate point in the range of accepted actuarial practice, given the

 determine whether the Appointed Actuary's Report (AAR) sufficiently describes the

 valuation assumptions and valuation methodology employed by the AA;

-for life insurance companies’ LICAT/LIMAT returns, and for P&C companies’ MCT/BAAT returns, review the work of the AA in the areas that require actuarial assumptions and calculations and ensure the work is consistent with the report, if any, accompanying these filings;
+for life insurance companies' LICAT/LIMAT returns, for all P&C companies' MCT/BAAT returns, and additionally, for mortgage insurance companies' MICAT returns, review the work of the AA in the areas that require actuarial assumptions and calculations and ensure the work is consistent with the report, if any, accompanying these filings;

 review and discuss with the AA the methodology, assumptions and scenarios used for